 Hologram King: His role in the manga is... rather different, to say the least.
 He'd actually already died about a year before, of the same disease ailing his son, and Heartland locked up his mummified corpse in his lab and projected holograms of him to legitimize his own corrupt rule.

 Loophole Abuse: In the three-on-one duel against Yuma, Kaito, and Shark during the Season Finale of season one, he starts the duel with 12,000 Life Points (triple the normal amount) while his opponents share a pool of 4,000.
 (And this is his condition.)
 While it seems fair on the surface, it is not; it gives him a huge advantage.
 (If he had let his three opponents each use an individual Life Point total of 4,000, then him starting with triple the amount might have been fair.)

 Love Makes You Evil: His love for Haruto, his son, has led him to commit several horrific acts over the course of the series.
 His betrayal of Byron and Kazuma, collecting the Numbers Cards, and the attempted destruction of the Astral World were all for the sake of keeping Haruto alive.

 Obviously Evil: Why the hell does Kaito trust the guy called Faker?
 How many clues does the guy need?!

 It's revealed that Kaito doesn't really trust Faker at all.
-Kaito even calls Faker "The Devil".
+Kaito even calls Faker "The Devil" (though that's later implied to be Heartland he's talking about).
 However, Dr. Faker is still ultimately Kaito's father, and Kaito views it as a necessary evil until Haruto gets better.

 The Reveal: Fans were more then a little surprised to find out he's actually Kaito and Haruto's father.